BIOCORE 181 — BECOMING A SCIENTIST: DOING BIOLOGY RESEARCH

 BIOCORE 384 — CELLULAR BIOLOGY LABORATORY

-Writing-intensive course with opportunities for students to generate and test their own questions utilizing concepts and procedures of cell biology.
+Writing-intensive with opportunities to generate and test questions utilizing concepts and procedures of cell biology.
 Includes research projects in subcellular fractionation, protein structure and enzyme catalysis, molecular genetics of C.elegans worms, and signal transduction in yeast.
-Sophomore or Junior status or consent of instructor

 BIOCORE 401 — PEER MENTORING

-Weekly seminar for development of mentoring, group facilitation, leadership, and interpersonal skills used in peer learning and leading mentored study groups.
-This course focuses on the pedagogy, skills, and effective techniques used to facilitate learning in small groups.
-Activities and assignments include discussion of readings, leading practice facilitation/ problem solving sessions and receiving feedback, development of practice problems and questions from lower order to higher order cognitive levels using Blooms Taxonomy, doing reciprocal mentor observations, and reflective journal assignments.
+Develops mentoring, group facilitation, leadership, and interpersonal skills used in peer learning and leading mentored study groups.
+Focuses on the pedagogy, skills, and effective techniques used to facilitate learning in small groups.
+Discuss lower order to higher order cognitive levels using Blooms Taxonomy, and reciprocal mentor observations.

-Students experience the process of science by collaborating on two multi-week independent experiments to investigate their own questions about animal and plant physiology.
+Experience the process of science by collaborating on independent experiments to investigate your questions about animal and plant physiology.
 Emphasis is on critical thinking required in designing and conducting experiments, analyzing and interpreting data, and communicating findings orally and in writing.

 BIOCORE 587 — BIOLOGICAL INTERACTIONS

-This capstone course helps students build on and integrate the knowledge and skills they have gained in the previous three semesters of Biocore lab and lecture coursework through readings and analysis of primary scientific literature.
-The course is organized such that students work in small groups to analyze current and emerging topics through the lens of scientific research.
+A capstone course to build on and integrate the knowledge and skills gained in previous Biocore coursework through readings and analysis of primary scientific literature.
+Work in small groups to analyze current and emerging topics through the lens of scientific research.
 Topics include signaling pathways, systems biology, genetic disease, and cancer.

 BIOCORE 699 — DIRECTED STUDY